DriftwoodPalace/Hodl-Guide/hodl-guide/hodl-guide_50_key-storage.md

 Base case for storage:

-**1.**	Private Key 1 and information package A at someone you trust (this package is a little bit more important then the other two).
+**1.**	`Package 1` (private Key 1 and information package A) at someone you trust.
+This package is a little bit more important then the other two.

-**2.**	Private Key 2 and information package B at someone else you trust or in a different location then your home.
+**2.**	`Package 2` (private Key 2 and information package B) at someone else you trust or in a different location then your home.

-**3.**	Private Key 3 and information package C in a vault or a safe deposit box at a bank or at a speicialized company.
+**3.**	`Package 3` (private Key 3 and information package C) in a vault or a safe deposit box at a bank or at a speicialized company.

 **4.**	Hardware Wallet A and Hardware Wallet B in your home (preferably in a safe).
 The hardware wallets can be used to check addresses when you deposit funds to the storage.
-It also gives you the possibility to spend your bitcoin.
+It also gives you the possibility to spend from your cold storage.

 **5.** Secure note, encrypted and stored on a server you can access away from your home or on a USB stored in another location then your home.